Local SEO Intermediate Updated 2026-03-22

 What is Local Schema Markup?

-Local schema markup is structured data code added to your website that helps search engines understand your business's location, hours, services, and other local details for better search visibility.
+Local schema markup is structured data code added to your website that helps search engines understand your business's location, hours, services, and.

 What is Local Schema Markup?